CaylinDewey/p3bank2/README.md

 - Where possible a numerical selection prompt has been used, avoiding extra unnecessary shifting of weight or changing of hands - it is assumed that you will have your one hand over the numpad anyway since you are doing financial work.

 #### Transaction Amount Prompt
-- The transaction decimal amount is automatically rounded to zero enabling the user to type in decimals if there are any and if there are not, it is assumed it is zero.
+- The transaction decimal amount is automatically rounded to zero enabling the user to type in decimals.
+If no decimals are entered, it is assumed it is zero.
+If decimals are entered, it is taken into the calculations automatically.
-- Where possible the menu requires a numeric selection, cutting down on mouse use so avoiding shifting of the weight.
+- Where possible the menu requires a numeric selection, cutting down on keystrokes.
 This is especially welcome when there is bulk data capturing required.

 ![Transaction Amount](assets/readme/transaction_amount.png)

 #### Withdrawal
 - The system will check if the funds you are trying to withdraw is less than your balance (from the new account 0.00 or the found account).
 - If the withdrawal exceeds the balance, you will get an error message (displayed above) and you will be taken to the transaction amount prompt where you can enter a smaller amount or the same amount.
-From there you can also choose to deposit instead of withdraw - in case you selected the wrong transaction.
+- From there you can also choose to deposit instead of withdraw (you may have simply selected the wrong transaction).
 - Once the withdrawal is successful a message is displayed showing the new balance.

 #### Deposit